MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/extensibility/inventory-dimensions.md

 ## Solution overview

 The cornerstone in this solution is that multiple roles participate in the life cycle of adding new inventory dimensions through extensions.
-The following description simplifies and generalizes this solution, however, in real life there is overlap between the roles, and sometimes it might even be the same person filling several roles.
+The following description simplifies and generalizes this solution, however, in real life there's overlap between the roles, and sometimes it might even be the same person filling several roles.

 ### Microsoft's role